Frequently Asked Questions (FAQ)

 You can always work below your QL category in the appropriate area.

 Yes.
-This is called an interchange, typically done from 3rd Area to Southern California.
+This is called an interchange, typically done from Third Area to Southern California.
 Check our website for more information about the number of required days for the QL on which you are seeking placement.
-If you don't know how many days you have already "banked" in your file from your previous QL placement, please call our office.
+If you don't know how many days you have already "banked" in your file from your previous QL placement, please send us an email: email@example.com.

 DGACA cannot verify work experience with IMDb listings, resumes, DVDs or videos of show credits, purchase orders, invoices, or letters from employers.
-If you have any doubts about the paperwork you are submitting to DGACA, please call the office.
+If you have any doubts about the paperwork you are submitting to DGACA, please email us: firstname.lastname@example.org.

 There is no fee, but you are responsible for your own shipping and/or parking charges at our office.
 We cannot validate parking.